QuarterSalt/ComputerSciencec_BGT_Program/README.md

 ## Features (Planned/In Progress)

 *   Leaderboard Tracking: Keeps track of player scores and rankings.
-*   Game Logic: Implements the core rules of the game (which are still being finalized).
+*   Game Logic: Implements the core rules of the game.
-*   [Add other planned features here as you develop them]

 ## Contributing